2021 could be a huge year for space. Here’s what’s to come from NASA, Elon Musk, Richard Branson and Jeff Bezos.

 NASA hopes it will be successful.
 The space agency is investing $135 million in Starship as part of its attempt to return astronauts to the moon.
 Musk, whose timelines are usually wildly ambitious, has said he hopes the spacecraft will be able to achieve orbit in 2021.

-The company is also pressing ahead with another outrageously difficult project — a plan to flood Earth orbit with thousands of satellites that would beam Internet signals to ground stations, connecting rural areas to broadband.
+The company is also pressing ahead with another outrageously difficult project — a plan to flood Earth orbit with thousands of satellites that would beam internet signals to ground stations, connecting rural areas to broadband.

 In 2020, SpaceX took some major strides toward that goal and has already launched more than 16 batches of the satellites, allowing it to begin a pilot program.
 More are scheduled to be hoisted in 2021, marking SpaceX’s transformation from a purely rocket company to an Internet service provider after being awarded $886 million from the Federal Communications Commission for the endeavor.